 Reserve up to two hours per day on a 3D printer, and up to four hours per week.
 For longer jobs, please reserve the last slot of the day and the print job can continue overnight.
-All reservations stop 30 minutes before closing for cleanup.
+Please do not reserve more than one piece of equipment at a time.

 You can also come in to see if one of the 3D printers are available for a walk-in on a first-come, first-served basis!

 Our 3D Printers